CellProfiler/CellProfiler-plugins/Instructions/Installation_instructions_for_CellProfiler_M1.md

  Installation instructions for CellProfiler + plugins using a conda environment on Macs using the new Apple M1/2 processor.

- Install CellProfiler inside a conda environment
-   - For less conflict problems, it is recommended to follow the conda installation

 1. **Install brew**
     ```
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"